kyverno/kyverno-envoy-plugin/pkg/authz/cel/libs/http/test.md

 HTTP authorization policies are a flavor of `ValidatingPolicies`, with their evaluation mode set to `HTTP`.
-A `request` CEL object will be introduced in the environment.
+An `http.request` CEL object will be introduced in the environment.
 Which will have the following fields with their respective types

 ```golang
 type request struct {